-- Establish full visibility into activity at all layers, from endpoints to the network structure, to initiate “analytical” activity that can detect suspicious activity.
+- Establish complete visibility into activity at all layers, from endpoints to the network structure, to initiate “analytical” activity that can detect suspicious activity.

 What should you do to protect your network permissions?

-Documenting as much of the activities around your environment as possible is what makes Zero Trust effective.
-By applying for extra access permissions from time to time, your administrators can use data to enhance your Zero Trust network security which provides empowerment.
+Documenting as many activities around your environment as possible makes Zero Trust effective.
+By occasionally applying for extra access permissions, your administrators can use data to enhance your Zero Trust network security, which provides empowerment.

-Zero Trust Network Access is a model you can incorporate into your existing strategies relatively easily.
+Zero Trust Network Access is a model you can easily incorporate into your existing strategies.
 One of the challenges companies face when implementing Zero Trust is the issue of putting more effort into getting to the point where their security setup can defend against any kind of attack.